zachbutton/crystalize.js/README.md

 [partial crystal] -> [N quantity of shards] -> [final output via asCrystal()]
 ```

 By default, `N` is infinite.
-It's configurable, and can also be determined statically or programatically (for example, by timestamp).
+It's configurable, and can also be determined statically or programmatically (for example, by timestamp).

 This will be explained in more detail in [Advanced usage](#advanced-usage).